-Principal Risk Description (What is the risk?)
-Causal factors themes (What gives rise to the risk?)
-Consequence themes (Potential impact of the risk) Key control mitigations (How we manage it) Change vs. 2022 Integrated Report Climate change and water The risks and opportunities associated with managing the impacts of climate change and water scarcity across our value chain.
-GHG emissions across our value chain, including emissions from our production facilities, cold drinks equipment, the transportation of our products, packaging and the ingredients that we use, and storage of our products Scarcity of water and water quality issues related to water sources we and our suppliers rely upon Regulatory and legislative initiatives aimed at reducing GHG emissions Changing consumer and investor preferences Concern about environmental impact of plastic bottles and other packaging materials from not meeting sustainability targets • Financial impacts from future carbon taxes and the transition costs to low GHG emissions • Regulatory and compliance impacts related to TCFD disclosures Development of the climate pillar within our This is Forward sustainability action plan including our short-term and long-term GHG emissions reduction targets to reduce our absolute Scope 1, 2 and 3 GHG emissions by 30% by 2030 (vs 2019), and to achieve Net Zero by 2040.
+The risks and opportunities associated with water scarcity across our value chain.

+- GHG emissions across our Brand and reputation value chain, including emissions from our managing the impacts production facilities, cold of climate change and drinks equipment, the transportation of our products, packaging and the ingredients that we use, and storage of our products - · Scarcity of water and water quality issues related to water sources we and our suppliers rely upon - Regulatory and legislative initiatives aimed at reducing GHG emissions - · Changing consumer and investor preferences - Concern about environmental impact of plastic bottles and other packaging materials

+- sustainability targets - · Financial impacts from future carbon taxes and the transition costs to low GHG emissions - Regulatory and compliance impacts related to TCFD disclosures - · Restrictions on water use adversely affecting costs and ability to manufacture and distribute products - Development of the climate pillar damage from not meeting within our This is Forward sustainability action plan including our short-term and long-term GHG emissions reduction targets to reduce our absolute Scope 1, 2 and 3 GHG emissions by 30% by 2030 (vs 2019), and to achieve Net Zero by 2040.
 Our strategy outlines the management actions and key mitigations taken to manage this risk.
-More information can be found in our Forward on climate section on pages 38-41 of our 2022 Integrated Report Development of the water pillar within our This is Forward sustainability action plan which sets out targets for water efficiency, regenerative water use and water replenishment and outlines management actions and key mitigations taken to manage risk.
-More information can be found in our Forward on water section on pages 46-48 of our 2022 Integrated Report Transition to 100% renewable electricity aiming to achieve this across all markets by 2030 Supplier engagement programme to support suppliers to set their own reduction targets and transition to use renewable electricity → · Perceived health impact of our beverages (including ingredients), and changing customer buying trends The risks relating to our ability to effectively adapt and respond to changes in consumer preferences and behaviour towards our products.
-Legislative changes driven by government or lobby groups External marketing campaigns towards alternative ingredients/products Publication of guidelines or recommendations related to sugar consumption or additives by WHO or other health authorities Increased media scrutiny and social media coverage impacting consumer perception Viability of alternatives to sugar, sweeteners and other ingredients within our product in sales volumes and market share (delisting, demand decrease) • Increased regulatory scrutiny • Increased taxes on our products • Damage to brand and reputation • Development of the drinks pillar within our This is Forward sustainability action plan to support the recommendation by several leading health authorities, including WHO, that people should limit their intake of added sugar to 10% of their total calorie consumption.
-More information can be found in our Forward on drinks section on pages 53-55 of our 2022 Integrated Report • Support TCCC, EU or National associations on strong advocacy regarding no and low-calorie sweeteners and processed food →
+More information can be found in our Forward on climate section on pages 38-41 of our 2022 Integrated Report - · Development of the water pillar within our This is Forward sustainability action plan which sets out targets for water efficiency, regenerative water use and water replenishment and outlines management actions and key mitigations taken to manage risk.
+More information can be found in our Forward on water section on pages 46-48 of our 2022 Integrated Report - Transition to 100% renewable electricity aiming to achieve this across all markets by 2030 - · Supplier engagement programme to support suppliers to set their own reduction targets and transition to use renewable electricity

+- Perceived health impact of our beverages (including ingredients), and - The risks relating to our ability to effectively by government or lobby adapt and respond to groups changes in consumer preferences and - Legislative changes driven Financial impacts from - · External marketing - decline in sales volumes and market share (delisting, demand decrease) - Development of the drinks pillar within our This is Forward sustainability action plan to support the recommendation by several leading health authorities, including changing customer behaviour towards our campaigns towards buying trends products.